rotate your phone

 GARAGE HOUSE

 This house belongs to an owner with a lifelong passion for cars and a career in the automotive industry.
-From a young age, he developed a love for cars that eventually
+From a young age, he developed a love for cars that

-with the layout designed to keep the two spaces functionally and spatially distinct.
+420-square-meter plot, with the layout designed to keep the two spaces functionally and spatially distinct.

 The building is divided into two main areas to suit the owner’s needs.
-The wider side of the property accommodates the garage, maximizing accessibility for vehicles,
+The wider side of the property accommodates the garage, maximizing accessibility

-ventilation within the home.
+enhancing privacy and ventilation within the home.

 At the entrance to the residence, a small garden connects to a first-floor terrace.
-The open-plan living, dining, and kitchen areas overlook this garden, creating a seamless
+The open-plan living, dining, and kitchen areas overlook this garden,

-indoor–outdoor connection.
-On the second floor, a hidden balcony, visible from the staircase hall, introduces natural light and ventilation to the bedrooms.
+creating a seamless indoor–outdoor connection.
+On the second floor, a hidden balcony, visible from the staircase hall, introduces natural light and

 The garage, which can accommodate up to seven cars, also includes the owner’s office on the first floor for managing his business.
 A side staircase leads to

 a second-floor storage area for spare parts, while a small elevator facilitates transport within the garage.
-As the garage faces west, the designer lowered the eaves
+As the garage faces west, the designer lowered

-the garage while minimizing heat buildup.
+to illuminate the garage while minimizing heat buildup.

-The overall design language—defined by concrete textures, black steel, and exposed pipes—reflects the owner’s style and his passion for automotive aesthetics.
+The overall design language—defined by concrete textures, black steel, and exposed pipes—reflects the owner’s style and his passion

 Architects: Narucha Kuwattanapasiri, Warakorn Chareonrat, Siriprapa Prasompan